herra12/Pilotage-Performance-Retail-/README.md

-# Pilotage-Performance-Retail-
+# Retail Analytics Dashboard

-Data Warehouse et Dashboard pour Ventes, Produits et Supply Chain Objective
+## Objective
-This project involves retail purchase analysis with data modeling in Google BigQuery (fact and dimension tables), followed by connection to Power BI to create interactive dashboards for tracking sales, analyzing product performance, and optimizing supply management using Pareto analysis.
+This project involves analyzing retail purchases with data modeling in **Google BigQuery** (fact and dimension tables), followed by connecting to **Power BI** to create interactive dashboards that track sales, analyze product performance, and optimize inventory management through Pareto analysis.

-Technologies Used
+## Technologies Used
-Google BigQuery: Data modeling and storage in fact and dimension tables.
+- **Google BigQuery**: Data modeling and storage in fact and dimension tables.

-Power BI: Data visualization with interactive dashboards.
+- **Power BI**: Data visualization with interactive dashboards.

-DAX: Advanced calculations in Power BI for performance optimization.
+- **DAX**: Advanced calculations in Power BI to optimize performance.

-SQL: Data creation and management in BigQuery.
+- **SQL**: Data creation and management in BigQuery.

-Excel: Source of raw data.
+- **Excel**: Raw data source.

-Project Steps
+## Project Steps
-Data Modeling in BigQuery: Data extraction and preparation.
+1. **Data Modeling in BigQuery**: Extraction and preparation of the data.

-Power BI Dashboard Creation: Visualization of KPIs (sales, overstocked products, etc.).
+2. **Power BI Dashboard Creation**: Visualization of KPIs (sales, overstock products, etc.).

-Product Performance Analysis: Optimization of supply and inventory management.
+3. **Product Performance Analysis**: Optimization of inventory and stock management.

-Forecast Model Creation: To predict product demand.
+4. **Forecasting Model Creation**: To predict product demand.

-Results
+## Results
-Interactive dashboard for tracking sales and margins.
+- Interactive dashboard to track sales and margins.

-Visual analysis of overstocked products to optimize orders.
+- Visual analysis of overstock products to optimize orders.

-Supply needs prediction based on Pareto analysis.
+- Forecasting supply needs based on Pareto analysis.